Disability rights and responsibilities in schools

 What the law says

-The Disability Standards for Education explain what these laws mean for students with disability.
-The standards say students with disability have the same right to take part in their education as students without disability.
+The Disability Standards for Education 2005 (Cth) explain what this law means for students with disability.
+The Disability Standards for Education say that students with disability have the same right to take part in their education as students without disability.

 • kindergartens

-• government, independent and Catholic schools
+• schools – including government, independent and Catholic schools

 • TAFEs